 Blue Cat Audio - Software Made by Musicians for Musicians

-Blue Cat's Digital Peak Meter Pro User Manual
+Blue Cat's DP Meter Pro User Manual

 "A unique audio meter and side chaining tool"